DeanIA/dl4m_final/README.md

 The US Census publishes data at the Census Tract level for all census tracts in the US.
 We utilized the informatino for the state of New York, uploaded here as tract_data.csv.
 The data was further manipulated using scripts written in R to calculate centroids and identify appropriate population density clusters for the different census tracts, contained in [census_tract_labels.R](https://github.com/DeanIA/dl4m_final/blob/main/census_tract_labels.R).

 ## Modeling

+### Synthetic Data Generation with EuroSAT

+Using the EuroSAT database we trained a VAE to generate synthetic satellite imagery.
+Perhaps due to the model's relative simplicity and/or the varied nature of the imagery, the data the model generated was too blurry to be used for further research.

 ### RBG vs Spectral Modeling